Elior2739/ReadyOrders/README.md

 ## Importent Notes

-1. The mod wasn't tested in multiplayer (Yeah is kind of important)
+1. The mod isn't working for multiplayer (Update soon)
 2. The mod isn't optimized and may create preformance issues
 3. The mod isn't stable and may crash the game